 Packing Multiple Command Lines¶

-As mentioned before, ReproZip allows multiple runs (i.e., command lines) to be traced and included in the same package.
+As mentioned before, ReproZip allows multiple runs (i.e., command lines) to be traced and included in the same bundle.
 Alternatively, users can create a simple script that runs all the command lines, and pass that to

 reprozip trace.
 However, in this case, there will be no flexibility in choosing a single run to be reproduced, since the entire script will be re-executed.